mbianchidev/mbianchidev/README.md

 # Hi there!

-I'm a metal(core) singer with 10+ years of software/cloud engineering experience.
+I'm a metal(core) singer with 12+ years of experience in tech.

 Currently living in Northern Europe and working at **GitHub** (you are looking at it).

+My decade in the space had me doing Software Engineering, Platform Engineering (lots of k8s), Developer Relations, Field Marketing, Sales/Revenue Engineering, Product (co-founded a startup and brought it to 600k ARR) and freelancing which is basically being a one-man company.
+Order of these is random.

+Have you seen Everything Everywhere All at Once?
+I am the tech version of that.

-"I like to define myself as a **jack of most (tech) trades, master of some**."
+"I like to define myself as a **jack of most (tech) trades, master of some**." - _Confucius when talking about me, in a dream_

 ---